13 Health Benefits Of Dragon Fruit And How To Eat It

 Traditional medicinal practices suggest the consumption of dragon fruit to improve reproductive health and benefit the sexual organs.

-A study done on mice showed that dragon fruit peel extract can inhibit the progress of endometriosis (29).
+A study done on mice showed that dragon fruit peel extract can inhibit the progress of endometriosis.
+The study was conducted on 25 female mice over 28 days, with 14 days to induce endometriosis and another 14 days of treatment.
+The mice received red dragon fruit peel extract in varying doses, and the results showed that the extract significantly reduced granuloma formation, indicating it could help slow the progress of endometriosis (29).
 However, research is limited to back these claims in humans.

 Dragon fruits are also said to have many beneficial properties for the skin.
-Check them out below.
+Check out the dragon fruit benefits for skin below!

 Dragon Fruit Benefits For Skin